America's Small Business Tax Relief Act of 2014

-The bill was introduced into the United States House of Representatives during the 113th United States Congress.
+The bill was introduced into the United States House of Representatives during the 113th United States Congress, but was not enacted into law.

 Background

 In 2013, businesses could write-off the full cost of some capital investments up to $500,000 per investment and a total of $2 million.
 After that provision of the tax code expired, the limit was dropped to $25,000 per investment and a total of only $200,000.

 Provisions of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

 The America's Small Business Tax Relief Act of 2014 would amend the Internal Revenue Code, with respect to the expensing allowance for depreciable business property, to make permanent: (1) the increased $500,000 expensing allowance for such property, (2) the increased $2,000,000 threshold amount for such property over which the amount of the expensing allowance is reduced, (3) expensing of computer software, and (4) rules for the expensing of qualified real property (i.e., leasehold improvement, restaurant, and retail improvement property).
 The bill would allow an inflation adjustment to the dollar amounts of the expensing allowance for taxable years beginning after 2014.
 The bill would eliminate the exclusion of air conditioning and heating units as property eligible for the expensing allowance.